Nicky Stevens' death avoidable rules Coroner - family want apology and compensation

 Timeline of events March 9, 2015

+Nicholas Taiaroa Macpherson Stevens goes on first unescorted leave returning at 8.53am.

-Multidisciplinary meeting to discuss Nicholas Taiaroa Macpherson Stevens' treatment.
-Psychiatrist responsible not informed Stevens' breached leave conditions on March 8.
+9am: Multidisciplinary meeting to discuss Nicky's treatment.
+Psychiatrist responsible not informed Nicky breached leave conditions on March 8.
 Agreed plan of two unescorted leaves per day.

 9.15am: He requests escorted leave and it is denied.
 Allowed to leave between 9.18am and 9.27am.